 Resources & Guidance

 - RESEA Evaluation Resource List.
-This is a list of key websites, studies, and tools that might help RESEA program administrators and their staff understand, use, and produce evidence about their RESEA interventions.
+This list of websites, studies, and tools might help RESEA program administrators and staff understand, use, and produce evidence about their interventions.

 - TEGL 06-19 and UIPL 01-20: Expectations for States Implementing the RESEA Program Requirements for Conducting Evaluations and Building Program Evidence.